Looking for advice on hiking the GR10 trail? We have put together the best of the GR10 trail to help you along your way.

 Day six journeys on to Banyuls, this day is also a long one but you are rewarded by the completion of this fantastic journey.

-If an accident should occur that requires medical assistance and evacuation you will want proper hiking insurance that will cover the costs of air ambulance and treatment.
+Hiking insurance is usually recommended for GR10 hikes.
+If an accident or incident should occur that requires immediate medical assistance and evacuation you will most definitely want adequate hiking insurance that can cover the costs of air ambulance and treatment.